 The RESULTS drop down menu lets you specify whether the lab results shown are normal, uncertain/borderline, or abnormal.
 Create a follow up task that will appear on your own task list after the specified time period using the FOLLOW UP drop down menu.

-Clicking on "Notify by Portal" brings up a text box for you to type in your message or select from preset notification messages that you have created, if applicable.
+Clicking on "Notify by Portal" brings up a text box for you to type in your message, select from preset notification messages that you have created, if applicable, and/ or insert pre-set messages using Chart Parts.
 You can also manage your preset messages from by clicking on the "Select from a preset message" drop down menu.
 When you save the document, any message that you have entered here will automatically be sent to the patient via secure message, and a generic notification will be sent to the patient via email.

 Checking "Flag as Key Document" adds the document to the patient's Key Documents, which are shown prominently in the documents block on the patient dashboard.